nithingm/invoice-reconciliation/README.md

 ### Step 3: AI Reconciliation
 - Go to the "🤖 AI Reconciliation" tab
-- Ensure Ollama is running and accessible
+- Select your preferred AI provider and model from the sidebar
+- Test the AI connection if needed
 - Click "Start AI Reconciliation"
 - The AI will analyze and match your documents